T.K. Jeffreys

 Author of Les Boulevardiers: A Belle Époque Story

 T.K.
-Jeffreys writes atmospheric historical fantasy about power, spectacle, secrecy, desire, and survival.
-His debut novel, Les Boulevardiers: A Belle Époque Story, opens the doors to Olympia, a glittering and dangerous quarter of 1878 Paris where theaters, salons, maisons, opium dens, private clubs, and occult societies share the same streets.
+Jeffreys writes atmospheric historical fantasy about power, spectacle and survival.
+His debut novel, Les Boulevardiers: A Belle Époque Story, opens the doors to Olympia, a glittering and dangerous quarter of 1878 Paris where theaters, maisons, private salons and occult societies press against the same narrow streets.

-The internal soundtrack for the work is low, gravelly, and cinematic: Tom Waits, Ken Nordine, and Lana Del Rey.
-Its creative lineage includes Nick Cave and Baz Luhrmann for lyric spectacle, Christopher Moore for dark wit, and Jim Harrison and Steven Knight for tension and violence edged with poetry.
+The internal soundtrack for the work is low, gravelly and cinematic: Tom Waits, Ken Nordine and Lana Del Rey.
+Inspirations include Nick Cave and Baz Luhrmann for lyric spectacle, Christopher Moore for dark wit, Jim Harrison and Steven Knight for tension, violence and poetry sharpened at the edge.

-If the novel has a pulse, it is the rhythm of that era and that dancer’s stare.
+If the novel has a pulse, it is the rhythm of that era, that city and that dancer’s stare.

 Any errors are the author’s.